 This is not the first time New York City has used light to surveil its black population.
 In March 1713, the Common Council of the City of New York, the pre-cursor to today’s City Council, approved “A Law for Regulating Negro & Indian Slaves in the Night Time.”… It was a “lantern law” and required any slave older than 14 to carry “A Lanthorn and lighted Candle in it…as the light thereof may be plainly seen.”
 Basically, if you were a slave and out at night, you needed to carry a light in front of you so you could be easily identified.
 The law was enacted following a slave rebellion the previous April… Alvaro Bedoya, the Director of Georgetown Law’s Center on Privacy & Technology, likens lantern laws to more modern cases of overreaching surveillance, such as the FBI’s wiretapping civil rights leader Martin Luther King, Jr.

-Absolutely.
+The Atlantic spoke to author Moira Weigel about dating culture, surrounding the release of her book nonfiction book about the history of dating in America, Labor of Love.
+The interviewer, Bourree Lam, asks Weigel about how her book suggests that dating started when women entered the workforce, to which Weigel replies: Absolutely.
 Starting in the 1890s and 1900s, a huge number of young Americans began moving to cities and a huge number of women in particular began working outside of homes—their own homes, or homes where they might have worked as governesses or maids.
 Previously, courtship rituals had taken place in private places, almost always chaperoned by relatives or other authority figures.
 If you were well off, the scenario might have looked like a Jane Austen or George Eliot novel.
 If you were working class, you might have met prospective partners at a factory dance or a church social… But as women entered the workforce and hit the city streets, they gained new freedom to mix with men.
 Think what a big deal it is when one new man shows up in Middlemarch.
 Then, think how many men a woman who worked as a waitress in a busy restaurant might have met every single day.
 It must have been thrilling!

 Former Flavorwire Editor-in-Chief Judy Berman writes for Vulture about the “new wave” of British thrillers (including The Night Manager, London Spy, and The Last Panthers) that’ve made their way to American television, and how they differ (most notably in how their way-shorter seasons inform their arcs and characters) from the series we normally consume in the U.S.: